 I charge £20 for an initial session.
-After that, each weekday session costs £50.
-Sessions on Saturday morning cost £55, when available.
+After that, each session costs £50, payable in cash or by bank transfer after the session.
 I offer a limited number of reduced fee sessions for people who are students or on a reduced income - please feel free to ask if concessions are available at the moment.

-Counselling sessions are 50 minutes long and usually take place once a week, ideally at the same time.
-The earliest sessions available begin at 9 am, the latest begin at 8pm.
+Counselling sessions are 50 minutes.
+The earliest sessions available begin at 9.15 am, the latest begin at 8pm.

-Daytime and evening sessions are offered on Monday, Tuesday and Wednesday at locations in Balham, a couple of minutes walk from Tooting Bec Tube and in Battersea just off Northcote Road.
+Daytime and evening sessions are offered on Monday, Tuesday and Wednesday in Balham, a couple of minutes walk from Tooting Bec Tube.

 The first session is an opportunity to see what it feels like to work together.
-At the end of that session you can decide whether to commit to more sessions, leave it there, or go away and think about it for a few days.
+At the end of that session you can decide whether to commit to more sessions, leave it there, or go away and think about it.

 How many sessions?